The Best Budget Eats in Berlin

 Pane e Vino

-Okay so. . .
-I’m not going to pretend like the food here is anything beyond average, however if you’re looking for a filling Italian meal at an endearing table service trattoria for a reasonable price then Pane e Vino might just be the place for you.
+Okay, so. . .
+I’m not going to pretend like the food here is anything beyond average, however, if you’re looking for a filling Italian meal at an endearing table service trattoria for a reasonable price then Pane e Vino might just be the place for you.
 All of their pizza and pasta main courses are €5.90 (I remember when they were €3.90 but I digress) and the glasses of wine are around €4 so you can enjoy a dinner out with wine at just under €10 per person.

-The price to performance ratio is pretty solid and in the evenings the candlelit tables look quite cute so it’s an overall pleasant spot for a nicer evening out on a budget.
+The price-to-performance ratio is pretty solid and in the evenings the candlelit tables look quite cute so it’s an overall pleasant spot for a nicer evening out on a budget.

 Kastanienallee 2 | Prenzlauer Berg